root-project/web/manual/trees/index.md

 root [1]
 {% endhighlight %}

+### Filling a tree
+- Use the [TTree:Fill()](https://root.cern/doc/master/classTTree.html#a00e0c422f5e4f6ebcdeef57ff23e9067) method to fill a [TTree](https://root.cern/doc/master/classTTree.html) instance.
+A loop on all defined branches (see → [Branches(#branches)] is executed.

+### Writing a tree

+- Use the [TTree::Write()](https://root.cern/doc/master/classTTree.html#af6f2d9ae4048ad85fcae5d2afa05100f) method to write the tree and the histograms.

+The `TTree::Write()` method is needed to write the ROOT file header.

+When writing a [TTree](https://root.cern/doc/master/classTTree.html)  to a ROOT file and if the ROOT file size reaches the value stored in the [TTree::GetMaxTreeSize()](https://root.cern/doc/master/classTTree.html#aca38baf017a203ddb3119a9ab7283cd9), the current
+ROOT file is closed and a new ROOT file is created.
+If the original ROOT file is named `myfile.root`, the subsequent ROOT files are named
+`myfile_1.root`, `myfile_2.root`, etc.

 ### Showing an entry of a tree

 - Use the [TTree::Show()](https://root.cern/doc/master/classTTree.html) method to access one entry of a tree.

 _**Example**_